kylebshr/Linchi/README.md

 ## Example

 There is a very simple website included in the app that you can use to familiarise yourself with Linchi.
+But don't forget to change the value of DemoServer.basePath to the path of the project on your machine before building it.
+The demo server will start accepting connection on port 8080.
+You can access the website on localhost:8080

 ## Inspiration